sg495/typing-json/README.md

 - the type `Decimal` from the `decimal` builtin (cf. below for the handling of numerical types);
 - the following typed collections from the `typing` builtin library, as long as all generic type arguments are themselves supported: `List`, `Tuple`, `Deque`, `Set`, `FrozenSet`;
 - typed namedtuples constructed using `NamedTuple` from the builtin `typing` library, as long as all fields are of supported type;
+- typed dictionaries constructed using `TypedDict` from the `typing_extensions` library, as long as all fields are of supported type;
 - the following typed collections from the `typing` builtin library, as long as the generic key/value generic type arguments are themselves supported: `Dict`, `Mapping` and `OrderedDict` (see below for additional requirements on the key generic type arguments and special behaviour on JSON encoding/decoding of keys);
 - enumeration types
 - the `Literal` types from the `typing_extensions` library, as long as all literal are of one of the JSON basic types above;